 Understanding the Chart of Accounts and Its Types

 In this article, we will have a look at different factors and attributes related to the chart of accounts.
-From its definition to its types, we will go through everything.
-So, let’s proceed with the write-up and understand the chart of accounts.
+Let’s get started.

 What is a Chart of Accounts?